Rural Clinical School of WA

 Why get involved?

-As a leading and competitive health education program, only a third or so of eligible UWA and Notre Dame medical students can participate each year.
+As a leading and competitive health education program, only 25% of eligible UWA and Notre Dame medical students can participate each year.
 As with city-based students, those in the program must adhere to rigorous standards and achieve at least comparable results, while gaining increased practical experience.
-Our students often find the program enriching, both professionally and personally, with rural communities and students continually giving positive feedback on the benefits of the program.
+Our students find the program enriching, both professionally and personally, with rural communities and students continually giving positive feedback on the benefits.

 A day in the life of a rural doctor